 3-5pm: All children followed by principal callbacks by appointment 5-7pm (if necessary.)
 Children will be called in the order of arrival and may leave after their audition.

 Rehearsal and Production Dates

-Rehearsals are tentatively scheduled to start in late January on two weeknights and Sunday afternoon/evenings in Ludlow, MA.
+Rehearsals are scheduled to start in late January on Tuesday and Thursday evenings and Sunday afternoon or evenings (depending on other show schedules) in Ludlow, MA.
 Not all actors may be required for all rehearsals.
 There may be some meetings with principals prior to rehearsal start.